JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 3. Names used only in annotations (not body) are recovered from `func.__annotations__` and merged into the closure namespace
-4. A **canonical name** is computed from the factory chain + all closure variables
+4. A **canonical name** is computed from the factory chain + all closure variables (or a hash when factory params aren't in the closure — see Canonical function name format)
 5. Dedup check: if the canonical name is already in `FuncLogicLookupTable`, return the existing Logic() immediately — no re-elaboration
 6. Otherwise, a fresh `FuncElaborator` elaborates the function; the result is stored under